Top facebook2x Top phone2x 02392 360089 Top webcam2x Webcam Top search2x Basket Login Join

 We have a number of fleets that are particularly popular with our members and would therefore encourage you to consider these before buying a boat.

-Our Club Races regularly see a large fleet of RS400s, RS Aeros, Phantoms, and Solutions crossing the line, usually accompanied by one or more RS 600s, Phantoms, Europes, RS 200s, Quests, Toppers and 49ers.
+Our Club Races regularly see a large fleet of RS400s, RS Aeros, Phantoms, Blaze, Contenders, ILCA and Solutions crossing the line, usually accompanied by one or more 2000's, RS 600s, Europes, RS 200s, Toppers and 49ers.

 See below for a description of our largest fleets and to meet our Fleet Captains.